 ††††† (b) As determined by the institution under a standard applicable to all students enrolled in a particular educational program, except that for an undergraduate student, an institutionís minimum standard shall equal or exceed one (1) of the following minimum requirements:

 ††††† 1.
 At least six (6) semester hours per semester;

 ††††† 2.
 Six (6) quarter hours per quarter; or

 ††††† 3.
 Half of the academic workload of a full-time student as determined by the educational institution.

-††††† (23) "Resident of Kentucky" or "resident" means a person who is classified as an in-state student in accordance with the criteria established in 13 KAR 2:045.
+††††† (25) "Resident of Kentucky" or "resident" means a person who is determined by the participating institution to be a resident of Kentucky in accordance with the criteria established in 13 KAR 2:045.